mustafar/nh-recipes/content/blog/double-crust-apple-pie/index.md

 Brush crust top with about 2 teaspoons of water, and sprinkle 1 tablespoon of castor sugar evenly.

-Bake for 40-50 minutes till the crust is golden, and juice begins to bubble through crust slits.
+Bake for 40-50 minutes at 375F till the crust is golden, and juice begins to bubble through crust slits.
 Remove and cool for approximately 2 hours.

 Enjoy with cheese!